 From everything I can work out, they are basically the same thing.
 Both are made from:

-There is no raising agent, just the above combination mixed together put in a hot, oiled pan which helps the magic happen.
+There is no raising agent, just the above combination mixed together put into a pan with a layer of hot oil ready and waiting, which helps the magic happen.

 These apple cheddar cheese Yorkshire pudding are a tasty twist on the classic.
 The added flavor makes them not just nice as a side, but a great snack or breakfast too.